 How to make Skillet Mac and Cheese:

-While traditional homemade mac and cheese is generally made by combining cooked noodles, shredded cheese and bechamel sauce (milk thickened with a roux of flour and butter), we’ll be omitting the flour and butter for this skillet mac and cheese.
+While traditional homemade mac and cheese (like my pimento mac and cheese) is generally made by combining cooked noodles, shredded cheese and bechamel sauce (milk thickened with a roux of flour and butter), we’ll be omitting the flour and butter for this skillet mac and cheese.
 Instead, we’ll use one skillet to first cook the bacon and the apples.

 Then, we’ll use the same skillet to boil small pasta shells directly in the milk.
 As the noodles cook, the milk will thicken into a sauce (no flour needed!).
-Relax with an apple cider old fashioned while you wait on the noodles.
+Relax with an apple cider bourbon cocktail while you wait on the noodles.

 What is in skillet mac and cheese with bacon and apples?: